jmrr/phd_thesis/Corrections/list_of_changes.md

 17. References [54] and [55] are corresponding to the same paper

+  - [x] These two references have been merged.

 18. Reference [26]: two authors are missing

 19. Important information is missing in several references [87], [77], [33], [144] (revise all references)